gimli-org/gimli/doc/design.rst

 Hence regularization methods have to be applied.
 There exist numerous inversion and regularization schemes, which do not have to be reinvented.
 Furthermore, often a resolution analysis is required in order to appraise the quality of the results.
-The idea of :ref:`GIMLi` is to present a very flexible framework for geophysical inversion and modelling such that it can be used from any forward operator.
+The idea of :ref:`sec:GIMLi` is to present a very flexible framework for geophysical inversion and modelling such that it can be used from any forward operator.
 All problems such as optimization of regularization parameters, line search are solved generally.
 The GIMLi library is structured into four layers (Fig. :ref:`fig:gimliblock`) that are based on each other: